CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 When you have all the processes running: a distributed GlusterFS file system, a RabbitMQ server, and one or more Yothalot processes on different machines in your network, you're ready to start running map/reduce jobs.
-To create a map/reduce job, you can one of our API's:
+To create a map/reduce job, you can use one of our API's:

 * [PHP API](copernica-docs:Yothalot/phpapi)
 * [C++ API](copernica-docs:Yothalot/cppapi)